-5 Debt Sponsor Nedbank Capital, a division of Nedbank Limited 6.
-Dealer Nedbank Capital, a division of Nedbank Limited 7.
+1. Last Day to Register Up until 17h00 (South African time) on 13 May and 13 November of each year until the Redemption Date being, in each instance, the last date on which the Transfer Agent will accept Transfer Forms and record in the Register the transfer of Notes represented by Certificates.
+2. Register Closed Period The Register will be closed during the 5 days preceding each Interest Payment Date and the Redemption Date from 17h00 (South African time) on the Last Day to Register until 17h00 (South African time) on the day preceding the Interest Payment Date and the Redemption Date, being the period during which the Register is closed for purposes of giving effect to transfers, redemptions or payments in respect of this Tranche.
+3. Books Closed Dates 14 May and 14 November of each year until the Redemption Date.
+G. GENERAL 1.
+Additional selling restrictions Not Applicable 2.
+International Securities Numbering (ISIN) ZAG000131558 3.
+Stock Code Number NBK24A 4.
+Financial Exchange The Interest Rate Market of the JSE Limited 5 Debt Sponsor Nedbank Limited 6.
+Dealer Nedbank Limited 7.
 Stabilisation Manager Not Applicable 8.
-Method of distribution Dutch Auction 9.
-Bookbuild and Allocation Policy As set out under "Auction and Allocation Policy" in the Term Sheet, dated 23 June 2014, prepared by Nedbank Capital, a division of Nedbank Limited.
-10. Pricing Methodology Not Applicable 11.
+Method of distribution Method of Distribution set out under "Auction and Allocation Policy" in the Term Sheet, dated 16 November 2015, prepared by Nedbank Limited and sent to potential investors for purposes of placing the Notes in this Tranche 9.
+Bookbuild and Allocation Policy Dutch Auction (sealed bid without feedback) 10.
+Pricing Methodology Not Applicable 11.
 Credit rating assigned to this Tranche of Notes as at the Issue Date Not Applicable 12.
-Credit rating of the Issuer as at the Issue Date As at the Issue Date, the Issuer has a domestic long-term credit rating of (i) AA(zaf) from Fitch Southern Africa (Proprietary) Limited, (ii) Aa2.za from Moody's Investor Services Limited and (iii) zaAA from Standard & Poor's.
+Credit rating of the Issuer as at the Issue Date As at the Issue Date, the Issuer has a domestic long-term credit rating of (i) A1.za from Moody's Investor Services Limited last reviewed on 23 June 2015 (and expected to be reviewed in late June 2016) and (ii) zaAA from Standard & Poor's last reviewed on 10 August 2015 (and expected to be reviewed in August 2016).
 13. Governing law South African law 14.
 Other banking jurisdiction Not Applicable 15.
 Use of proceeds The proceeds of the issue of this Tranche of Notes will be used by the Issuer for its general corporate purposes.

-The Issuer accepts full responsibility for the information contained in the Programme Memorandum (including Annexure "A") and this Applicable Pricing Supplement.
+The Issuer accepts full responsibility for the information contained in the Programme Memorandum (as read with Annexure "A"), this Applicable Pricing Supplement, the annual financial statements of the Issuer and any amendments to such annual financial statements and each supplement to the Programme Memorandum published by the Issuer from time to time (except as otherwise stated therein).

-The Issuer confirms that, to the best of its knowledge and belief, there are no facts the omission of which would make the Programme Memorandum (as read with Annexure "A") or any statement contained in the Programme Memorandum (as read with Annexure "A") false or misleading, that all reasonable enquiries to ascertain such facts have been made.
-The Issuer confirms that, to the best of its knowledge and belief, this Applicable Pricing Supplement (as read with the Programme Memorandum and Annexure "A") contains or incorporates by reference all information required by the amended JSE Debt Listings Requirements published by the JSE and set out in Bulletin 1 of 2014, and all other Applicable Laws.
+The Issuer certifies that, to the best of its knowledge and belief, there are no facts the omission of which would make any statement contained in the Programme Memorandum (as read with this Applicable Pricing Supplement and Annexure "A") false or misleading, that all reasonable enquiries to ascertain such facts have been made, and that the Programme Memorandum (as read with this Applicable Pricing Supplement and Annexure "A") contains or incorporates by reference (see the section of the Programme Memorandum headed "Documents Incorporated by Reference") all information required by the JSE Debt Listings Requirements and all other Applicable Laws.